swellstores/horizon/README.md

 - `NEXT_PUBLIC_SWELL_PUBLIC_KEY`: This value refers to a Store's Public Key that can be found inside the Developer > API Keys route in the Admin Dashboard.

 - `SWELL_STORE_ID`: The store's ID.
 It can be found at the top of the Developer > API Keys route in the Admin Dashboard.

+- `SWELL_SECRET_KEY`: A Store's Secret Key.
+Can be found inside the Developer > API Keys route in the Admin Dashboard, and it's used to sync the store with the local editor configuration.

 - `NEXT_PUBLIC_SWELL_EDITOR`: This should be set to `true` to allow for correct functionality when using the swell editor.
 In a production environment you can safely set this to false.